 Rehearse your presentation at least three times.
 This doesn’t mean simply ‘going over it’ in your head.
 Rehearse it – out loud – exactly as you would like to do it on the day.
 If possible, go through it once in front of colleagues, family or friends and seek feedback.
 (Tip: Don’t rehearse in front of a mirror – it will make you feel self-conscious and awkward.)

 If possible, visit the presentation room or venue before the event to check the layout.
 This will allow you to place yourself within the space.
 Being able to ‘see’ your presentation ahead of time can help it run more smoothly on the day.

 5. Visualise Success

+This is one of the best techniques for managing your nerves before a presentation (I use it all the time).
 Before the event, visualise yourself doing your pitch/presentation exactly as you have planned it.
 See and hear yourself speaking clearly, confidently and passionately.
 This will create a picture in your mind of what success looks and sounds like.